Exempted Company

 How are the members of the executive body appointed, dismissed and replaced?

-The first directors are appointed by the subscriber(s) to the memorandum of association.
-Thereafter the appointment/removal of directors is governed by the articles of association.
+The first directors of an exempted company are typically appointed by the subscriber(s) to the company's memorandum of association.
+Thereafter, the procedure for appointing, removing and replacing directors is governed by the company's articles of association.

 Is it possible to appoint corporate directors or must all directors be natural persons?